Theliden/algorithm-forest/README.md

 # algorithm-forest
-Summaries of topics related to algorithms
+Summaries of topics related to algorithms.
+See the [topics page](topics.md) for the table of contents.